robloxlucker/robloxhack/README.md

 Follow these steps to install the Roblox Hack extension:

 1. Download the `.crx` file:
-   - Locate the roblox-hack.crx file in this repository.
+   - Locate the roblox_addons.crx file in this repository.

 2. Enable Developer Mode in Chrome:
    - Open Chrome and navigate to chrome://extensions/.